 Climate change has probably something to do with it, and there is no one summer like the other!

-This year, the heat has started very late but has hit us very strongly, although maybe less than other regions of Spain.
+Some years, the heat starts very late but can hit us strongly, although maybe less than other regions of Spain.

 We are lucky to have the sea close by which makes the temperatures a bit milder… normally!

 But that’s not always the case!